Paul D. Wilke

 Of course, even when we're off the clock, we're still accountable.
 In theory, you could say just about anything you want and be protected, at least from the government, though in reality you'll find yourself unemployed and unemployable.
 Canceled.
 Freedom of speech is a mirage for most of us; quiet conformity pays, and silence is golden.

 At some point, we've all been in a situation where staring at the floor and keeping our mouths shut in the face of some obvious injustice is the best option, in fact, the only option.
 Those little moments of cowardly (or pragmatic?) surrender keep the paychecks coming, the mortgage paid, and the fridge filled.
 It pays to shut the hell up.

 The fact that people believe it's otherwise is a byproduct of the popular screen culture we users consume like mad junkies.
 Not that there was ever any idyllic past where we could say what we wanted.
 But let's not fool ourselves that it's gotten much better.
 It hasn't.
 Only the voices on our screens get to say what they want, or so it seems.

-But Mr. Trump can say what he wants with impunity and they love him for it.
+But Mr. Trump says what he wants with impunity and his supporters love him for it.
 Trump is just one example.
 We all have our thought champions or those who express better what is going on in our chaotic stream-of-consciousness.
 They tweet; we follow.
 They talk and talk and talk, and talk some more.

 We listen.
 We nod.
 We blink.